thanhpx04/react-beauty-dnd-thanh/README.md

-# Forge Hello World
+# Forge Hierarchy app

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira admin page.
+This project contains a Forge app written in Javascript that displays `Hierarchy app` in a Jira admin page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.